lidaof/eg-docs/docs/local.rst

 .. note:: Please note the ``name`` and ``options`` attribute specified in the file, the syntax is same as a remote datahub file.

+.. note:: Track files not specified in ``hub.config.json`` will be skipped.

 You can either choose an entire folder by clicking the first button:

 .. image:: _static/upload9.png